 At home in Butte, MT he lives with his wife, Kayla, and two children, Samson and Sully.
 He feels it is one of his responsibilities as a parent to get his children excited about the natural world.
 His wonderful 11- year-old chocolate lab, Mr. Grover, will join him again at camp this summer.

-Kristi has taught in a one-room schoolhouse in rural Polaris, MT with students ranging from grades K-8 for four years.
+Kristi has taught in a one-room schoolhouse in rural Polaris, MT with students ranging from grades K-8 for five years.
 She teaches all subject areas.
 In the winter months, she is the head coach of an alpine ski racing team at Maverick Mountain Ski Area.
 She taught middle school language arts and social studies in Bozeman for four years where she led trips to Washington D.C. and New York City with the 8th grade classes.

 She is a 2010 graduate of Montana State University’s teacher education program and received a Master’s Degree in Education in Curriculum and Instruction from there in 2016.
 Before she became a classroom teacher, she taught summer camps with Montana Outdoor Science School and worked as a behavioral support aide at an elementary school in Bozeman.
 She volunteered as an English teacher in Phnom Penh, Cambodia in the summer of 2010.
-Last year, she was co-organizer for the Beaverhead County Rural School Science Fair and is a member of the Montana Science Teachers Association.

 Kristi enjoys teaching science and art to multiple grade levels at Polaris School.
 This year, she has introduced STEAM design challenges every week.
 Her students have transformed caterpillars into Painted Lady Butterflies, and Northern Leopard Frog eggs into the tadpole stage.